onedata/onedatarestfs/README.md

 # OnedataRESTFS

-`OnedataRESTFS` is a pure Python library that exposes the [Onedata REST API](https://onedata.org/#/home/api) through the [PyFilesystem2](https://www.pyfilesystem.org/) interface, requiring only a minimal set of dependencies.
+`OnedataRESTFS` is a pure Python library that exposes the Onedata [Oneprovider REST API](https://onedata.org/#/home/api/stable/oneprovider) through the [PyFilesystem2](https://www.pyfilesystem.org/) interface, requiring only a minimal set of dependencies.

-As a `PyFilesystem2` implementation, `OnedataRESTFS` allows you to work with the [Onedata](https://onedata.org/#/home/api) virtual filesystem in the same way as with any other supported filesystem.
+As a `PyFilesystem2` implementation, `OnedataRESTFS` allows you to work with the [Onedata](https://onedata.org) virtual filesystem in the same way as with any other supported filesystem.

 Supported Onezone versions: `>= 21.02.5`.